Q: How do I know if I'm a transfer student?

-Q: How do I know if the university courses (junior/senior level) shown on the degree
+Q: How do I know if the university courses (junior/senior level) are offered at NPC,

 online, or on the university campus?

 Q: When and how do I change my NPC degree plan?

-A: If you change from one degree plan to another, it is very important that you complete and submit the Student Academic Plan Change Form to reflect your new intended degree plan.
+A: If you change from one degree plan to another, it's very important that you complete and submit the Student Academic Plan Change Form to reflect your new intended degree plan.
 The change form is available in Enrollment Services and must be submitted to the NPC Registrar.

 Q: Where can I find transfer checklists and information about transfer advising, scholarships,